Dzl666/Dzl666.github.io/_pages/en/about_en.md

 # 🔥 News

-- _2022.07_: &nbsp;🎉🎉 I was taking the wheeled robot challenges in the ETH RobotX summer school at Geneve !
+- _2022.07_: &nbsp;🤖🛺 I was taking the wheeled robot challenges in the ETH RobotX summer school at Geneve !

 # 📝 Publications